• Consultations

 Can You Be A Personal Trainer And Smoke?
 Facts You Need To Know

-I once was teaching a class which included a lot of people who were hoping to become certified personal fitness trainers.
-At noon, I gave everybody a lunch break and it was then, while I was walking back to the college I was teaching, that I noticed something I don’t think I’ve ever seen before: […]
+I once was teaching a class that included a lot of people who were hoping to become certified personal fitness trainers.
+At noon, I gave everybody a lunch break, and it was then, while I was walking back to the college I was teaching, that I noticed something I don’t think I’ve ever seen before: […]

 Filed Under: Personal Trainer